pekaaw/json-schema-resolver/README.md

 ## How to use this program

-It is created as an ES module, so that is why the extension is .mjs.
-It should be used passing input filename as parameter.
-Itt will produce an output.json file.
+It is created as an ES module and expects a filename as parameter.
+It will produce an output.json file.
 Here is an example:

 ```bash
 > node json-schema-resolver.js input.json